Band Geeks

-"Band Geeks" is an episode of the American animated television series SpongeBob SquarePants.
-It is the second part of the 15th episode of the second season and the second half of the 35th episode overall.
+"Band Geeks" is the second segment of the 15th episode of the second season, and the 35th overall episode of the American animated television series SpongeBob SquarePants.
 It originally aired on Nickelodeon in the United States on September 7, 2001.
 It was written by C.H.
 Greenblatt, Aaron Springer, and Merriwether Williams, and the animation was directed by Frank Weiss.
 Springer served as director, and Greenblatt served as storyboard artist.

-"Band Geeks" follows Squidward, who recruits the citizens of Bikini Bottom to play in a marching band for the Bubble Bowl.
-The episode received widespread acclaim, with many fans and critics considering it the best episode of the entire series.
+"Band Geeks" follows Squidward as he recruits the citizens of Bikini Bottom to play in a marching band at the Bubble Bowl.
+The episode received universal acclaim from both fans and television critics, and it is widely considered one of the best episodes of the entire series.
 The episode won Best Sound Editing in Television – Animation at the 2002 Golden Reel Awards.

 Plot

-Squidward Tentacles gets a call from his wealthy former high school classmate and rival, Squilliam Fancyson, who has succeeded in everything in which Squidward has failed, including music.
-Squilliam reveals to Squidward that he has become the leader of a band scheduled to play at a venue called the Bubble Bowl, but he will be busy at that time and cannot attend.
-Squilliam derisively suggests that Squidward's band should substitute for his at the Bubble Bowl, correctly believing that Squidward does not have one.
-However, Squidward insists that he has a band and accepts the challenge.
-He assembles a large marching band composed of various Bikini Bottom residents.
+Squidward gets a call from his wealthy former high school classmate and rival, Squilliam Fancyson, who has succeeded in everything in which Squidward has failed, including music.
+Squilliam tells Squidward he has become the leader of a "big, fancy band" scheduled to play at a venue called the Bubble Bowl, but he will be busy at the time of the concert and cannot attend.
+He derisively suggests that Squidward's band should substitute for his at the Bubble Bowl, correctly assuming that Squidward does not have one; however, Squidward defiantly insists that he does have a band and accepts the challenge.
+Placing flyers all over Bikini Bottom, he assembles a large marching band composed of various residents.

-During their one week of training, the band performs consistently poorly and fails to improve at all.
-On the last day of practice, the band members start insulting and blaming each other for their poor performance, causing a huge, chaotic brawl.
-As band class ends, the band members calm down and start filing out of the building.
-Before they leave, Squidward appears outside, who despondently tells them to not perform, and goes home in distraught over his failure.
+During their single week of rehearsal, the band performs consistently poorly and fails to improve at all.
+On the last day of practice, the band members start blaming each other for their poor performance, and a brawl ensues.
+As the rehearsal ends, Squidward expresses his disappointment in them, despondently tells them not to perform, and goes home, distraught over his failure.
 However, SpongeBob convinces the other band members to go through with the performance for Squidward's sake, and he takes command of their training.

-On the day of the concert, Squilliam shows up at the venue entrance, where Squidward claims that his band "died in a marching accident".
-The band then immediately arrives, and Squidward reluctantly proceeds with the performance.
-They enter the Bubble Bowl, a large glass dome that elevates them into a live-action football stadium full of human fans.
-To Squidward's surprise, the band is tremendously successful, playing "Sweet Victory" for the crowd.
-Squilliam enters a state of shock and faints, leaving Squidward to happily conduct the band and celebrate.
+On the day of the concert, Squidward and Squilliam meet at the venue entrance, where Squidward claims that his band died in an accident; the band then immediately arrives, and Squidward reluctantly proceeds with the performance.
+They enter the Bubble Bowl, a large glass dome that elevates them into a crowded live-action football stadium.
+Squidward cringes in fear as he begins to conduct, but to his surprise, the band is tremendously successful, performing "Sweet Victory" for the human crowd.
+Squilliam enters a state of shock and faints, leaving Squidward to triumphantly throw his baton away and celebrate as the band continues playing.
+After paramedics rush out Squilliam, Squidward joyously leaps into the air, ending the episode on a freeze-frame shot.